Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 In The Bazaars of Hyderabad is one of Sarojini Naidu's most popular poems.
 It was first published in her book The Bird of Time, in 1912, from the section titled 'Songs of My City.'

 Sarojini Naidu (1879–1949) was born in the city of Hyderabad and raised in a relatively wealthy family.
-Her father was a scientist and educational administrator, her mother a poet and artist.
+Her father was a scientist and educational administrator, and her mother a poet and artist.

 As a young child, Sarojini began writing verse of good quality and being a studious type did well enough in university exams to gain a scholarship to England, spending three years at King's College, London and Girton College, Cambridge, 1895–98.